A Self-Drive Day Tour of Tutuila’s West Coast

 Museums and Historical Attractions

-Look up and you'll see the Governor's Mansion.
-Although it is restricted to public, you can walk up the steps in the garden below to check out the views from the pavilion here.
+Look up and you'll see the impressive Governor's Mansion.
+While the building itself is off-limits to visitors, you can walk up the garden steps below to enjoy lovely views from the pavilion.

 For more information about the historical attractions, check out the 15 Best Historical Sites in American Samoa.